ipa-lab/InferlogHolmes-Appendix/README.md

-│  ├─ ppl/												# Source Code to custom inhouse PPL │  ├─ pymcdebug/										# Source Code to python package for debugging PyMC │  ├─ static/											# Source Code to slightly altered LASAPP │  └─ test/												# a workspace test folder for the extension ├─ StudyAnalysis/										# Study Analysis for the paper │  ├─ RawStudyData/										# Data collected from the study │  │  ├─ participants_solutions/						# Solutions to tasks for each participant
+│  ├─ ppl/												# Source Code to custom inhouse PPL │  ├─ pymcdebug/										# Source Code to python package for debugging PyMC │  ├─ static/											# Source Code to slightly altered LASAPP │  ├─ test/												# a workspace test folder for the extension
+|. └─ readme.md											# instructions on how to build InferLog Holmes from scratch
+├─ StudyAnalysis/										# Study Analysis for the paper │  ├─ RawStudyData/										# Data collected from the study │  │  ├─ participants_solutions/						# Solutions to tasks for each participant